-- Be responsible for any statewide fellows and conduct weekly meetings focusing on voter registration efforts. - 7) Write weekly detailed reports on the progress of voter registration efforts and present all updates at the weekly staff meetings. - 8) Serve (3) office hours per week. - 9) Serve a term of (1) academic year. - L) The Legislative Liaison will focus on lobbying and shall be the bridge between the EVPSA and Lobby Corps. - 1) Serve as the Chair of Lobby Corps - A) refer to section 31 Part E - 2) Attend all EVPSA staff meetings - 3) Attend all UCSA Board Meetings as funding permits - 4) Be responsible for at least one (1) Statewide Fellow(s). - M) The Statewide Fellows shall: - 1) Work with a staff member assigned to them by the EVPSA office's chief of staff. - 2) Work on projects to be determined by their assigned staff member, as well as engage in self-initiated work. - 3) Serve at least three (3) office hours per week. - 4) Serve a term of one (1) academic year. - N) The Mental Health Coordinator will provide student input to administrative bodies, create policy proposals regarding the quality of student mental health and wellness services, and monitor major student health concerns - 1) Attend all EVPSA weekly staff meetings and quarterly retreats - 2) Serve a minimum of two office hours per week - 3) Serve a term of one (1) academic year - O) The Special Projects Coordinator(s) shall be responsible for managing one UCSA campaign project and shall serve as the point of contact for said campaign - 1) Attend all EVPSA weekly staff meetings and quarterly retreats - Collaborate with other entities within A.S. to further the goals of any UCSA campaign they are working on - 3) Serve a minimum of two (2) office hours per week - 4) Serve a term of one (1) academic year or any other entity within the University community.
-All staff members of the OSA shall advocate for any student requesting the services of the OSA.
-It is the responsibility of the OSA to give students the tools and information necessary to assist and aid them to either address their situation individually, or to be assisted by an OSA staff member.
-In addition, the OSA shall promote students' rights as well as work to change and challenge policies of the University on behalf of the students of UCSB.
-Members of the OSA may accept community service hours in place of honoraria with the approval of the Student Advocate General.
+- 6) Serve a term of one (1) academic year. - M) The Voter Registration Director will implement and oversee all actions concerning voter registration. - 1) Act as the official organizer of activities related to voter registration. - 2) Attend all A.S. voter registration volunteer coalition meetings and work with the VRVC to recruit volunteers. - 3) Coordinate voter registration efforts directed at all facets of the campus community including, but not limited to residence halls, Greeks, student groups, and athletics. - 4) Serve as a liaison to Campus Democrats, College Republicans, and any additional political organizations through the office of student life, - 5) Attend all EVPSA staff meetings and quarterly retreats. - 6) Be responsible for any assigned fellows and conduct a weekly meeting focusing on voter registration efforts. - 7) Present all updates to their work at the EVPSA staff meetings. - 8) Serve (3) office hours per week. - 9) Serve a term of (1) academic year. - N) The Legislative Director will focus on lobbying and shall be the bridge between the EVPSA and Lobby Corps. - 1) Serve as the Co-Chair of State and National Affairs of Lobby Corps - A) Refer to Advocacy Units Section 2 Part E for the rest of the position's duties. - 2) Attend all EVPSA staff meetings and quarterly retreats. - 3) Attend all UCSA Board meetings as funding permits - 4) Be responsible for at least one (1) Statewide Fellow(s). - 5) Attend all Organizing Staff meetings. - 6) Serve a term of one (1) academic year. - O) The Statewide Fellows shall: - 1) Work with a staff member assigned to them by the EVPSA office's chief of staff. - 2) Work on projects to be determined by their assigned staff member, as well as engage in self-initiated work. - 3) Serve at least three (3) office hours per week. - 4) Serve a term of one (1) academic year. - P) The Mental Health Coordinator will provide student input to administrative bodies, create policy proposals regarding the quality of student mental health and wellness services, and monitor major student health concerns

+- 1) Remain thoroughly informed on all relevant proceedings, legislation, and policy at the state and national levels related to mental health. - 2) Assist in planning the Mental Health Conference alongside all relevant individuals and groups. - 3) Conduct wellness checks with the staff members of the EVPSA office. - 4) Work in partnership with the EVPSA and Senate to pass bills and resolutions related to mental health. - 5) Organize projects and events around Mental Health Awareness Month. - 6) Serve as a liaison to the CAPS office. - 7) Attend all EVPSA weekly meetings and quarterly retreats - 8) Serve a minimum of two (2) office hours per week - 9) Serve a term of one (1) academic year